 You will need to provide:

-- proof of residential address (e.g. utility bill); and
+- proof of residential address (e.g. utility bill)

-- proof of ownership (e.g. kennel club registration, family pet photo, vet bill)
+- proof of ownership (e.g. kennel club registration or a vets bill)

-You will also be asked to pay a charge for the collection and kennelling of your dog as set out in this list of our Dog Warden charges.
+You will be asked to pay a charge for the collection and kenneling of your dog as set out in this list of our Dog Warden charges.

 Advice on dangerous or aggressive dogs